actualraptor/hugofancyblog/content/posts/PS_DigitallySigned.md

 draft: false
 ---
 ## “.ps1 is not digitally signed.
 The script will not execute on the system.”
 This error is clearly not really a typical error, but can be a blocker nontheless.
-It's more of a security feature then an error.
+It's more of a security feature than an error.

 Simple solution if you're running this script from another service, or as a Azure Runbook, before executing the Invoke-Command:
 `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`